robvanpamel/robvanpamel.github.io/_posts/2022-10-15-UpdatingGitHubPages.md

 ````
 show_excerpts: true
 ````
+Afterwards add the excerpt seperator in your blogpost header and off course also in the blogpost.
+Here is an example

+    title: The next steps in Github Pages
+    date: 2022-10-15
+    excerpt_separator: <!--more-->
+    ---
+    After the first steps follows ... the next steps.
+I created the first blogpost and made it public, I already realised that it wasn't ready yet to be launched.
+It was way too early, but at least it was something.

+    So while waiting  <!--more-->

 That will be it for now, it the next one, i would like to change some more smaller things, like a favicon, look at SEO, add tags to the blogposts, and so on.